-Return the Best Results: The Answers Algorithm determines the best results and returns them.
+Return the Best Results: The Search Algorithm determines the best results and returns them.
 This might be a match for the original query (“career information”), or for any of the expanded search terms (“job information”).

 Do other full text search: Return other entities using full text search from the original query (just as if the synonyms weren’t there).